kazcfz/WHAC-A-MOLE/README.md

 <br><br>

 ## Features
-- Simple and addictive gameplay: Whac those moles as they pop up
+- **Intuitive Controls**: Use your mouse to swiftly whack the moles as they appear, testing your reflexes and hand-eye coordination.
-- 30-second rounds: Quick, intense, and perfect for a gaming break
+- **Simple and addictive gameplay**: Whac those moles as they pop up
-- Score saving: Keep track of your high scores and compete with friends
+- **30-second rounds**: Quick, intense, and perfect for a gaming break
-- Score viewing: Review your progress and strive for mole-whacking mastery
+- **High Score System**: Keep track of your high scores and compete with friends
-- Original handmade graphics
+- **Original handmade graphics**
 <br><br>

 ## Prerequisite